Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Communication-Efficient Distributed Policy Gradient Methods

+Lemma \ref{lemma.PGwhp} suggests that the deviation of the stochastic policy gradient from the true one in \eqref{eq.lemma1} can be bounded with high probability by $\sigma^2_{m,N,\delta/K}$, which mainly depends on the number of trajectories $N$, and has logarithmic dependence on the confidence $\delta$, as well as the number of iterations $K$.

-Building upon Lemmas \ref{lemma1} and \ref{lemma.PGwhp}, we will include the learner $m$ in ${\cal M}^k$ of \eqref{eq.LAG2} only if its current policy gradient has enough innovation relative to the most recently uploaded one; that is, it satisfies
+Building upon Lemmas \ref{lemma1} and \ref{lemma.PGwhp}, we will include the learner $m$ in ${\cal M}^k$ of \eqref{eq.LAG2} only if its current policy gradient has enough innovation relative to the most recently uploaded one; that is, it satisfies the following \textbf{LAPG condition}:

-where $\{\xi_d\}_{d=1}^D$ are constant weights, and $\sigma^2_{m,N,\delta/K}$ is the variance of the policy gradient in \eqref{eq.agtvar}.
-The values of $\{\xi_d\}$ and $D$ are hyper-parameters and can be optimized case-by-case, while the variance $\sigma^2_{m,N,\delta/K}$ can be estimated on-the-fly in simulations.
-In a nutshell, a comparison of PG and LAPG for solving the DRL problem \eqref{opt1} is summarized in Table \ref{tab:1}.
+where $\xi$ are constant weights, and $\sigma^2_{m,N,\delta/K}$ is the variance of the policy gradient in \eqref{eq.agtvar}.
+The values of $\{ \xi\}$ and $D$ are hyper-parameters and can be optimized case-by-case, while the variance $\sigma^2_{m,N,\delta/K}$ can be estimated on-the-fly in simulations.
+In a nutshell, LAPG for solving the distributed RL problem \eqref{opt1} is summarized in Algorithm \ref{algo:f-iag2}.

-Regarding our proposed LAPG method, two remarks are in order.
+Regarding our LAPG method, two remarks are in order.

-\textbf{LAPG implementation.} By recursively updating the lagged gradients in \eqref{eq.LAG1} and the lagged condition in \eqref{eq.trig-cond}, implementing LAPG is as simple as PG.
+\begin{remark}[LAPG implementation] By recursively updating the gradients in \eqref{eq.LAG1} and the lagged condition in \eqref{eq.trig-cond}, implementing LAPG is as simple as PG (the pseudocode in the supplementary material).
 The only additional complexity comes from storing the most recently uploaded policy gradient { $\hat{\nabla}_{N,T}{\cal L}_m(\hat{\bbtheta}_m^k)$} and checking the LAPG communication condition \eqref{eq.trig-cond}.
-Despite its simplicity, we will further demonstrate that using lagged policy gradients in DRL can cut down a portion of unnecessary yet costly communication among learners. \textbf{Beyond LAPG.} Compared with existing efforts for improving the performance of PG in single-agent RL settings such as the trust region PG \citep{schulman2015icml}, the deterministic PG \citep{silver2014dpg}, and the variance-reduced PG \citep{papini18icml}, LAPG is not orthogonal to any of them.
-Instead, LAPG points out an alternate direction for improving communication efficiency of solving DRL, and can be combined with these methods to develop even more powerful DRL schemes.
-Extension to the actor-critic version of LAPG is also possible to accelerate and stablize the learning processes.
+Despite its simplicity, we will demonstrate that using lagged policy gradients in distributed RL can cut down a portion of unnecessary communication among learners. \end{remark}